stefanberger/swtpm/tests/Readme.md

  - test_tpm2_save_load_state_2
  - test_tpm2_save_load_state_3
  - test_tpm2_libtpms_versions_profiles

+`SWTPM_TEST_PROFILE` allows to set a profile for the following tests:
+ - test_tpm2_ibmtss2

+Note: The test suite will terminate with an error if the profile disables an algorithm that it requires.

 To run against an installed IBM TSS test suite, you may set the `SWTPM_TEST_IBMTSS` to the location of the test suite, such as